AllenInstitute/AllenSDK/doc_template/glif_models.rst

 If you would like to reproduce the model traces seen in the Cell Types Database, you can download an NWB file containing both the stimulus and cell response traces via a 'Download data' link on the cell's electrophysiology page.
-See the :doc:`File Formats <file_formats>` page for more details on the NWB file format.
+See the `NWB <cell_types.html#neurodata-without-borders>`_ description section for more details on the NWB file format.

 You can also download all of these files, including the cell's NWB file, using the :py:class:`GlifApi <allensdk.api.queries.glif_api.GlifApi>`